-10 French Video Games for Active, Authentic Language Learning
+10 French Video Games for Language Learning

+We’re living in a digital age, and you don’t need to study like your parents used to.
+Have you ever thought of learning French through video games?
 Coupled with other learning methods, video games can actually augment your learning experience and help make French a regular part of your daily life.

 Contents

-1. “Assassin’s Creed: Unity” (2014) Assassin's Creed Unity game icon
+1. “Assassin’s Creed: Unity” (2014)

 Where to Play: Steam, PlayStation 4, Xbox One

-Perhaps the most famous French video game franchise is “Assassin’s Creed” developed by Ubisoft
+Perhaps the most famous French video game franchise is “Assassin’s Creed” developed by Ubisoft.

 “Assassin’s Creed: Unity” takes place in Paris during the French Revolution, where you play Arno Victor Dorian, who takes it upon himself to combat corruption in revolutionary France.